Open-LinaOS-Foundation/LinaOS/Documentation/kernel-hacking/hacking.rst

 GNU Extensions
 --------------

-GNU Extensions are explicitly allowed in the Linux kernel.
+GNU Extensions are explicitly allowed in the LinaOS kernel.
 Note that some of the more complex ones are not very well supported, due to lack of general use, but the following are considered standard (see the GCC info page section "C Extensions" for more details - Yes, really the info